huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 linkability risk exceeds the privacy benefits.
 This evaluation will obviously depend on the level of trust between stub and recursive.

+## Traffic Analysis

+Even though QUIC packets are encrypted, adversaries can gain information from observing packet lengths, in both queries and responses, as well as packet timing.
+Many DNS requests are emitted by web browsers.
+Loading a specific web page may require resolving dozen of DNS names.
+If an application adopts a simple mapping of one query or response per packet, or "one QUIC STREAM frame per packet", then the succession of packet lengths may provide enough information to identify the requested site.

+Implementations SHOULD use the mechanisms defined in (#padding) to mitigate this attack.

 # IANA Considerations